bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 - **Search Algorithms**: To navigate this tree, search algorithms like Depth-First Search (DFS), Breadth-First Search (BFS), and beam search are employed.
 These algorithms help in systematically exploring different pathways, allowing the model to consider various possibilities before arriving at a solution.

-- **Role of LLMs**: LLMs, with their vast repository of compressed knowledge, play a crucial role in generating the content of each thought.
+- **Role of LLMs**: LLMs, with their vast repository of knowledge, play a crucial role in generating the content of each thought.
 They provide the necessary context and information that guide the exploration and evaluation process within the ToT framework.

 ### Integrating Q* into ToT